 Leake is apparently denying any involvement: “I don’t understand why I’m here,” Leake’s statement to police read, Ren TV reports.
 I don’t admit guilt, I don’t believe I could have done what I’m accused of because I don’t know what I’m accused of.”

 Russian authorities routinely accuse journalists of being spies.
-Wall Street Journal journalist Evan Gershkovich, for instance, who is U.S. citizen, was arrested last March on “espionage” charges.
+Wall Street Journal journalist Evan Gershkovich, for instance, who is a U.S. citizen, was arrested last March on “espionage” charges.

 “On June 10, 2023, Moscow’s Khamovniki District Court took a measure of restraint against a U.S. citizen,” Moscow’s courts of general jurisdiction stated on Telegram.
 “The former paratrooper and a musician, who is accused of running a drug dealing business involving young people, will remain in custody until Aug.
 6, 2023.”
 The Russian court statement misspelled his name “Travis Michael Leek.”